NanoComp/meep/doc/docs/Scheme_Tutorial.md

 # Scheme Tutorial
 ---

-In this page, we'll go through a couple of simple examples that illustrate the process of computing fields, transmission/reflection spectra, and resonant modes using Meep.
-All of the examples here are two-dimensional calculations, simply because they are quicker than 3d computations and they illustrate most of the essential features, but of course Meep can do similar calculations in 3d.
+In this page, we'll go through a couple of simple examples using the Scheme interface that illustrate the process of computing fields, transmission/reflection spectra, and resonant modes.
+All of the examples here are two-dimensional calculations, simply because they are quicker than 3d computations and they illustrate most of the essential features.
+For more advanced functionality involving 3d computations, see the [Simpetus projects page](http://simpetuscloud.com/projects.html).

-This tutorial uses the Scheme scripting interface to Meep, which is what we expect most users to use most of the time.
-There is also a C++ interface that may give additional flexibility in some situations; that is described in the [C++ tutorial](C++_Tutorial.md).

 In order to convert the [HDF5](https://en.wikipedia.org/wiki/HDF5) output files of Meep into images of the fields and so on, this tutorial uses our free [h5utils](http://ab-initio.mit.edu/wiki/index.php/H5utils) programs.
 You could also use any other program, such as [Matlab](http://www.mathworks.com/access/helpdesk/help/techdoc/ref/hdf5read.html), that supports reading HDF5 files.